Altmetrics: Interpretation

 While there is less consensus on the validity and consistency of altmetrics, the interpretation of altmetrics in particular is discussed.
 Proponents of altmetrics make clear that many of the metrics show attention or engagement, rather than the quality of impacts on the progress of science.
 Even citation-based metrics do not indicate if a high score implies a positive impact on science; that is, papers are also cited in papers that disagree with the cited paper, an issue for example addressed by the Citation Typing Ontology project.

 Altmetrics could be more appropriately interpreted by providing detailed context and qualitative data.
 For example, in order to evaluate the scientific contribution of a scholar work to policy making by altmetrics, qualitative data, such as who's citing online and to what extent the online citation is relevant to the policymaking, should be provided as evidence.

 Regarding the relatively low correlation between traditional metrics and altmetrics, altmetrics might measure complementary perspectives of the scholar impact.
 It is reasonable to combine and compare the two types of metrics in interpreting the societal and scientific impacts.
+Studies also highlight the importance of altmetrics especially mendeley and social media platforms like X (Formerly Twitter) in evaluating research visibility and scholarly communication trends in fields like Library and Information Science.
 Researchers built a 2*2 framework based on the interactions between altmetrics and traditional citations.
 Further explanations should be provided for the two groups with high altmetrics/low citations and low altmetrics/high citations.
 Thus, altmetrics provide convenient approaches for researchers and institutions to monitor the impact of their work and avoid inappropriate interpretations.